 - 1 box instant vanilla pudding mix

 - 2 cups milk called for on pudding mix directions

 - Combine cookie crumbs and melted butter together in a medium size bowl.

 - Divide the mixture evenly among dessert cups and tap down using the bottom of a smaller glass.

 - Make the pudding according to package directions.

 - Fold in 2 cups of whipped topping into the pudding, until well combined.

-- Layer 3 to 5 slices of banana on top of cookie crumb layer (use more slices if you want more bananas in the pudding cups).
+- Layer 5 slices of banana on top of cookie crumb layer (use more slices if you want more bananas in the pudding cups).

 - Fill mini cups with pudding mixture, cover and chill for at least 2 hours.

 - Top with a dollop of remaining whipped cream topping and garnish with whole vanilla wafer cookies.